-The City of Ceres will undertake an infrastructure improvements project in the low-income residential area along $9^{th}$ Street, from Roeding Road to the north to El Camino Avenue to the south.
-Improvements will consist of installation of curb, gutter, and sidewalk along with ADA accessible ramps. - Allocate \$240,638
+• The City of Ceres will enter the construction phase of the 9th Street Infrastructure Project in the low-income residential area along 9th Street, from Roeding Road to the north to El Camino Avenue to the south.
+Improvements will consist of sewer and water line replacement and infill of curb, gutter, sidewalk, and ADA accessible ramps.
+(This is a FY 2008 project.
+Zero FY 2009 funds allocated)